ramadatta/CPgeneProfiler/README.md

 ##### **9) Find Database summary details using `db_summary()` command**

 `db_summary()` command displays the details of Database.
-This includes Database Name, Version, Total number of sequences in currently in CP gene Database, Latest data updated, Reference web link from which database was downloaded.
+This includes Database Name, Version, Total number of sequences in currently in CP gene Database, Last updated date, Reference web link from which database was downloaded.

 ``` r
 db_summary()